shyuwang/Time-Series-Forecasting/README.md

 - Scaled data with recursive forecasting

 ## Store-item demand forecasting
+### Data:
-### Data: store-item historical demand data downloaded from Kaggle
+Store-item historical demand data downloaded from Kaggle
+### EDA:
-### EDA: explorary data analysis on the demand data.
+Explorary data analysis on the demand data.
 Seasonality patterns are observed
+### ModelBuilding_Single:
-### ModelBuilding_Single: conduct Prophet to forecast demand in the future 90 days for a single store-item pair
+Conduct Prophet to forecast demand in the future 90 days for a single store-item pair
+### ModelBuilding_Scale:
-### ModelBuilding_Scale: scale the model building to every sotre-item pair using pandas API on spark
+Scale the model building to every sotre-item pair using pandas API on spark